The Gentlewoman: History

 In 1900 the paper published the first instalment of Marie Bashkirtseff's journals and letters to Guy de Maupassant, and Lord Alfred Douglas's friend T. W. H. Crosland was a regular contributor.

 In 1902 the popular novelist Marie Corelli wrote to the editor of The Gentlewoman to complain that her name had been left out of a list of the guests in the Royal Enclosure at the Braemar Highland Gathering, and she suspected that this had been done intentionally.
 Wood replied from his office in the Strand that her name had indeed been left out intentionally, because of her own stated contempt for the press and for the snobbery of those wishing to appear in the "news puffs" of society events.
 Both letters were published in full in the next issue of the paper.

 In 1906 the composer Marian Arkwright received a prize from The Gentlewoman for her orchestral work called The Winds of the World.
 Doctor Caroline Matthews was one of those who supported The Gentlewoman's Children's Salon and her associates wrote about Matthew's bravery 'Sturdily the stranger in the camp, [she] worked with a will, sharing the hardship of the men.' which won her medals from the King of Italy when providing relief during the 1908 Messina earthquake.
 Matthews was to later write a longer article on her war experiences as a volunteer surgeon, titled 'A Lady Doctor at the Front', in the Balkans war 1912-13.

 In June 1918, it was through The Gentlewoman that Princess Mary announced she was to train as a nurse at the Great Ormond Street Hospital.

 In 1919 the paper gave its name to "The Gentlewoman Tournament", the first Girls Amateur Championship, which was won by Audrey Croft.
 The competition had been first organised before the war, but now with golf enthusiast Mabel Stringer as the Gentlewoman's Sports editor the competition took off at Stoke Poges.
 In 1925 it was organized from the offices of the paper, then based at 69–77 Long Acre, London WC2.
 The competition continued at Stoke Poges until 1938.

 J. S. Wood died in December 1920, still in office as chairman and managing director of The Gentlewoman, aged 67, and was succeeded by his son H. C. P. Wood.

-At the beginning of 1926, the paper was renamed Gentlewoman and Modern Life, but only seven months later it was merged with a women's magazine called Eve: The Lady's Pictorial and ceased publication.
+At the beginning of 1926, The Gentlewoman was renamed Gentlewoman and Modern Life, but only seven months later it was merged with a women's magazine called Eve: The Lady's Pictorial and later ceased publication.
 The last issue was dated 7 August 1926.
 In April 1927, H. C. P. Wood took The Gentlewoman Illustrated Limited into voluntary liquidation, and the company was wound up.

+Britannia and Eve magazine (1929–1955) launched on 1 May 1929.
+Eve: The Lady's Pictorial, "a high-quality women's magazine", had been published since 1926.